-US financial regulators recently issued final regulations implementing the Volcker Rule, which, subject to certain exceptions, prohibits proprietary trading and the investment in and sponsorship of private funds, including most hedge funds, by banking entities and their affiliates that are subject to regulation under the US Bank Holding Company Act of 1956, as amended.
+In 2013, US financial regulators issued final regulations implementing the Volcker Rule, which, subject to certain exceptions, prohibits proprietary trading and the investment in, and sponsorship of, private funds, including most hedge funds, by banking entities and their affiliates that are subject to regulation under the US Bank Holding Company Act of 1956, as amended.
 To comply with the law, entities subject to the Volcker Rule strictures are evaluating their compliance requirements and may seek to redeem, transfer, or restructure their ownership interests in hedge funds.
-Full compliance with the Volcker Rule regulations is required by 21 July 2015.
+Full compliance with the Volcker Rule regulations is required by 21 July 2015, although the effective date for compliance with the portion of the Volcker Rule relating to banks' unwinding of their ownership interests in "legacy" funds has been extended to 21 July 2017.